Total Carnage: Gameplay

-Total Carnage is a multidirectional shooter similar to Smash TV where players assume the role of Captain Carnage (P1) and Major Mayhem (P2) from the Doomsday Squad across three stages, each with a boss at the end that must be fought before progressing any further, in a last-ditch effort to overthrow dictator General Akhboob and his army of mutants from conquering the world by invading Akhboob's "Baby Milk Factory" base, while also rescuing POWs held by his military force as the main objective.
+Total Carnage is a multidirectional shooter similar to Smash TV where players assume the role of Captain Carnage (P1) and Major Mayhem (P2) from the Doomsday Squad across three stages, each with a boss at the end that must be fought before progressing any further, in a last-ditch effort to overthrow dictator General Akhboob (loosely based on Saddam Hussein) and his army of mutants from conquering the world by invading Akhboob's "Baby Milk Factory" base, while also rescuing POWs held by his military force as the main objective.
 The players' characters are patterned after John Rambo while the setting is influenced by the 1991 Persian Gulf War (including the Abu Ghraib Infant Formula Plant).

-Players move their respective characters with the left joystick, while the right joystick shoots bullets against enemies.
-Players can also enter a password at the beginning of the game to warp their player character into any location of the game.
-Getting hit by enemy fire or colliding against dangerous stage obstacles will result in losing a life and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.
+Players move their respective characters with the left joystick, while the right joystick shoots bullets towards enemies.
+Players can also enter a password at the start to warp their player character to any location of the game.
+Getting hit by enemy fire or colliding with dangerous stage obstacles will result in losing a life and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.

-The game shares many gameplay elements with Williams' previous title, while also adding new ones as well including two-player simultaneous play, stage scrolling, large enemy vehicles, the ability to collect and place bombs, and a much wider range of gameplay scenarios.
+The game shares many elements with Williams' previous title, while also adding new ones including scrolling stages, large enemy vehicles, the ability to collect and place bombs, and a much wider range of gameplay scenarios.

 Development

-Total Carnage was created by most of the same team behind Williams' Smash TV, some of which would also later go on to work at other Midway franchise such as Mortal Kombat and NBA Jam.
+Total Carnage was created by most of the same team behind Williams' Smash TV, some of which would also later go on to work at other Midway franchises such as Mortal Kombat and NBA Jam.
 Mark Turmell served as lead developer and programmer of the project alongside Shawn Liptak and Robotron: 2084 co-creator Eugene Jarvis.
 Artists Jim Gentile, John Tobias and Tony Goskie were responsible for the pixel art, while Jonathan Hey was in charge of its sound design.
 Mortal Kombat co-creator Ed Boon was the voice of General Akhboob.

-Originally the game was programmed to display one of two endings upon completion of the Pleasure Dome bonus stage.
+The game was originally programmed to display one of two endings upon completion of the Pleasure Dome bonus stage.
 One ending would feature the women and playable characters from Smash TV and was to be displayed if the player collected all the treasures in the dome.
 A second "bad" ending showed the same screen without the women along with a message challenging the player to collect all the dome's treasure.
 However, a bug in the game caused the "good" ending to be displayed with the "bad" ending text no matter how many treasures were collected.
-The bug was uncovered during the testing for 2012's Midway Arcade Origins compilation.
+The bug was found during the testing for 2012's Midway Arcade Origins compilation.
 In response, Turmell stated that he remembers writing working code for both endings, but was not sure why the code was changed.
-He suggested that he might have kept the bug as a joke on players and went unfixed in Origins.
+He suggested that he might have kept the bug as a joke and went unfixed in Origins.